Adults, Adolescents & Children Living with Substance Use Disorders in Montana

 If you are having a medical emergency call 911.
 If you are having thoughts of suicide, please call

-Western Montana Mental Health Center offers programs and treatment options for adults and youth suffering from addiction with alcohol or drugs, also known as Substance Use Disorders (SUD).
-All SUD services use evidenced based interventions to promote a healing recovery process for clients and their families.
-Some sites offer specialty programs for woman and criminal offenders.
+Western Montana Mental Health Center offers programs and treatment options for adults suffering from addiction to alcohol or drugs, also known as Substance Use Disorders (SUD).
+All SUD services use evidenced-based interventions to promote a healing recovery process for clients and their families.

 The Journey to Recovery Begins Here